Test Id : TFH

 Disease-causing alterations of the fumarate hydratase (FH) gene have been implicated in renal cell carcinoma, uterine/cutaneous leiomyoma, and pheochromocytoma/paraganglioma.
 While these tumors can occur in the sporadic setting, germline alterations of the FH gene have been associated with renal cell carcinoma, and uterine/cutaneous leiomyoma in hereditary leiomyomatosis and renal cell carcinoma (HLRCC) syndrome.

 The 5th edition of the World Health Organization Classification of Tumours recognizes fumarate hydratase-deficient renal cell carcinoma as a molecularly defined entity.(1) This single gene assay, performed using formalin-fixed paraffin-embedded tissue or cytology material, is therefore helpful in documenting an underlying disease-causing alteration of the FH gene and is diagnostically significant.
-It is important to note that this assay does not distinguish between germline and somatic alterations.
+It is important to note that this assay does not distinguish between germline alterations and somatic mutations.

 Reference Values